Lootjs/articles/code-review-eng.md

-## A few advices, for improving a code review process
+## A few steps, for improving a code review process

 ### What is a code review?
-**Before getting started, I want to give my definintion of a code review:**
+**Before getting started, I want to give my definition of a code review::**
-- Code review is a discussion about a new code.
+- Code review is a discussion about the new code.
 It's necessary to involve the team in assessing the importance of this change.
-- Code review is sharing a knowledges about a project, beacause it can reduce bus factor.
-In cases, when a developers don't know how works some modules, code review can fix this omission.
+- Code review is sharing knowledge about a project because it can reduce a bus factor.
+In cases, when developers don't know how works some modules, code review can fix this omission.
 - Code review is a refactoring, improving code quality.
-- Code review is finding logical mistakes, because auto tests can miss that errors.
+- Code review is finding logical mistakes because autotests can miss those errors.
 - Code review is a way to integrate a culture of mentoring and mutual assistance in a team.

-**And..**
+**And...**
 - Code review is not checking a code style - it can be automated with linters.
 - Code review is not checking a auto-tests is passing - it can be automated and should be automated.